k. Provisions, Contingent Liabilities and Contingent Assets

 The company elected to measure the investment in subsidiary, associate and joint venture at cost. o Impairment of financial assets

-The company assesses on a forward looking basis the expected credit losses (ECL) associated with the assets carried at amortised cost and FVOCI debt instruments.
+The company assesses on a forward-looking basis the expected credit losses (ECL) associated with the assets carried at amortized cost and FVOCI debt instruments.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
 If credit risk has increased significantly, lifetime ECL is used.
-If, in a subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognising impairment loss allowance based on 12-month ECL.
+If, in a subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognizing impairment loss allowance based on 12-month ECL.

-For trade receivables, the company applies the simplified approach permitted by Ind AS 109 “Financial Instruments” which requires expected life time losses to be recognised from initial recognition of receivables.
+For trade receivables, the company applies the simplified approach permitted by Ind AS 109 “Financial Instruments” which requires expected life time losses to be recognized from initial recognition of receivables.
 The Company uses historical default rates to determine impairment loss on the portfolio of trade receivables.
-At every reporting date these historical default rates are reviewed and changes in the forward looking estimates are analysed. o Financial liabilities
+At every reporting date these historical default rates are reviewed and changes in the forward looking estimates are analyzed.

 Initial recognition and measurement